GeneRegulationi3S/APAtizer/README.md

 <img src="https://github.com/user-attachments/assets/d35ecfd5-680d-4983-9c33-2555ffd273c9" alt="go_mf_case2">

-In this section, the user needs to select the list of genes in which he wants to perform gene ontology exploration, the organism database to be used (Human and Mouse) and the type of analysis to be performed, *Biological Process (BP)* and *Molecular Function (MF)*.
-The provided list should be one of the gene lists obtained in the previous steps (DaPars, APAlyzer or DGE analysis).

-The output space only has one tab called *GO Plots* in which the resulting plots are displayed and can be downloaded.

 ## VENN DIAGRAMS
 <img src="https://github.com/user-attachments/assets/e06d0b77-7509-451f-b504-83377452a0ef" alt="venn_case2">

-For the Venn diagram intersections, the user can provide from 2 up to 5 gene lists obtained in the previous steps to execute the analysis.
-In the output section, the Venn diagram is displayed and can be downloaded in the tab *Venn Diagram*.
-Next, the user can obtain and download a list of the common genes between all the gene lists provided in the intersection.

 ## APA CORRELATION ANALYSIS
 <img src="https://github.com/user-attachments/assets/2fd4c20b-bd9a-4aa8-a15e-7f684dd9af09" alt="apa_corr_case2">

-In this section we can see the pearson correlation analysis scatter plot between the 3'UTR-APA and DGE events.
-In this case study for M1 macrophages we can see that genes that undergo 3'UTR-APA shortening events are being upregulated and the genes that undergo 3'UTR APA lengthening events are being downregulated.

 ## IPA CORRELATION ANALYSIS
 <img src="https://github.com/user-attachments/assets/28027bf2-de76-4398-9a38-16ac5855c82b" alt="ipa_corr_case2">

-Now, in this section we have the pearson correlation analysis scatter plot between IPA and DGE events.
-In this case study for M1 macrophages we can also see that we have a significant negative correlation between IPA and DGE events.
-Genes that undergo IPA downregulation are being more expressed, whereas genes that undergo IPA upregulation are being less expressed.

 # Final remarks